-Just at the southern entrance to the village is the Anglo-Saxon church of St Michael’s and All Angels church, parts of which date back to Norman times.
+Just at the southern entrance to the village is the Anglo-Saxon church of St Michael’s and All Angels, parts of which date back to Norman times.
 It’s now a Grade II listed building.

 Towards the other end of the village is Guiting Power Baptist Church.

 The village also has its own post office, village hall, guest house and a couple of shops.

 Whilst it might seem surprising to have so many facilities in such a small village, it was a larger village, perhaps up until the start of the 20th century but a decline in the farming industry brought with it a decline of the village.

 As with many Cotswolds villages there are numerous walking routes and footpaths that pass nearby, for example the 14 mile Warden’s Way that links the Oxford Way at Bourton on the Water with the Cotswold Way in Winchcombe.